IzharSalvanaSyed/Use-Linux-commands-to-manage-file-permissions/README.md

 -rw------- 1 researcher2 research_team   46 Apr 27 17:29 project_m.txt
 -rw-rw-r-- 1 researcher2 research_team   46 Apr 27 17:29 project_r.txt
 -rw-rw-r-- 1 researcher2 research_team   46 Apr 27 17:29 project_t.txt

+## Change directory permissions <a name="permissions3">
+Only the researcher2 user should be allowed to access the drafts directory and its contents.
+(This means that only researcher2 should have execute privileges.)